 A budget is a plan for how you’ll spend your money each month.
-Create a monthly budget that works for your financial situation and can help you reach your savings goals.
+Create a monthly budget that works for your financial situation and can help you reach your emergency savings goals.
 Some common budgeting methods include:

 • 50/30/20 budget: With this method, you’ll spend 50% of your monthly income on essential expenses like rent and bills, spend 30% on non-essential expenses, and put 20% toward your savings.

 • Pay Yourself First: This method involves calculating what percentage of your income you need to save each month, and putting that money toward your savings before covering other expenses.